utkarshg6/helpful/Git.md

 Uses of Tags:

 - Add identification to a commit.
-- Mark major milestone like a version number.
+- Mark major milestones like a version number.
 For Example, `v-1.0`
 - Used as a Release on GitHub.

 ### Types of Tags